11 min read

 combination skin types

 Last but not least, the combo type.
 In my experience, this is the most common of all 5 types.
 Combo’s deal with oiliness mainly in the t-zone, but tend to feel dry along the cheeks and jawline.
 There are not many “one size fits all” products for this type, so combo’s have to become a sort of mastermind when choosing products.
-I usually recommend the Clearly Matte Kit when my clients are struggling to find answers.
+I usually recommend the Breakout Clearing Kit when my clients are struggling to find answers.
 It’s a great way to test out the line because it will clear and hydrate at the same time.

 telltale signs you’re a combination type